vran-dev/obsidian-contribution-graph/README.md

 ![](./release/README/20231214102752275.png)

-### Customize colors
+### Customize Cells

-By configuring the colors attribute, you can customize the colors of the cells.
+By configuring the cellStyleRules attribute, you can customize the cell's background color or inner text

-if the number of contributions at  a specified date is  larger or equal to `min`, less than `max`, then the `color` will be matched
+if the number of contributions at a specified date is larger or equal to `min`, less than `max`, then the `rule` will be matched

 > min <= {contributions} < max